carlos-a-g-h/builds-private/README.md

 # Private builds

-Releases of binary blobs and executables from private code
+Releases of binary blobs and executables from personal and/or private code